gnois/luaty/README.md

-Luaty is Lua with [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule) that transcompiles into clean Lua.
+Luaty is Lua with [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule) and less syntax boilerplate that transcompiles into clean Lua.
-It has shorter but unambiguous syntax, with a compiler that is relatively unforgiving.
 Its philosophy follows [*"There should be only one way to do it"*.](https://wiki.python.org/moin/TOOWTDI)

-Luaty stands for [Lua] with less [ty]ping.
+Luaty stands for *[Lua] with less [ty]ping*.

 If you don't like to type `end`, `then`, `do`, and you prefer compile-time error to run-time error, then you'll probably like Luaty.